jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

     where T represents temperature, p stands for pressure, $h$ indicates the constant enthalpy, and $delta$ denotes the derivative or change in temperature with respect to pressure.
 Hydrogen also deviates from ideal gas behavior.],

     [Physical Properties],
-    [- Hydrogen is the lowest density element (approximately 14 times lighter than air) @Klell2018 @Klell2023.
+    [- Hydrogen is the lowest-density element (approximately 14 times lighter than air) @Klell2018 @Klell2023.

     - It primarily exists in liquid and gaseous states.